surniaulula/wpsso/readme.txt

 = Complete Social Meta Tags =

 WPSSO adds Facebook / Open Graph, Pinterest Rich Pins, Twitter Cards, and Search Engine Optimization (SEO) meta tags to the head section of webpages.
 These meta tags are used by Google Search and all social websites to describe and display your content correctly (title, description, hashtags, images, videos, e-commerce product details, author profile / authorship, publisher, etc.).
-WPSSO uses *existing* content to generate meta tags + Schema markup &mdash; there's no need to manually enter / configure any additional settings or values.
+WPSSO uses *existing* content to generate meta tags and Schema markup &mdash; there's no need to manually enter / configure any additional settings or values.

 = 3rd Party Integration (Pro version) =